-Learning and creativity require risk-taking, and children who are in a good place emotionally will be more confident and open to embracing new experiences and trying out new ideas.
 Positive emotions-such as satisfaction, joy, belonging, and wonder-help the brain to relax and focus and enhance openness, flexibility, and memory.
-By being emotionally attuned to children's state of mind and needs, adults can build a culture of encouragement and acceptance that increases both learning and creativity (Russ, 1993).
+Adults should be aware of individual children's emotional state, support them as needed, and build a culture of positive encouragement (Russ, 1993).

 Children also need appropriate challenge to learn and grow.
 If something is too easy or too hard, children will not stay engaged.
-Considering a child's current level of knowledge and ability-and considering what specific support might help the child be successful-adults can design creative learning experiences that give the right amount of challenge (Hammond et al., 2012).
+Considering a child's current level of knowledge and ability and considering what specific support might help the child be successful-adults can design creative learning experiences that give the right amount of challenge (Hammond et al., 2012).

 Novel experiences, including frequent opportunities to experience something new or see things from another person's perspective, help children develop their creativity skills.
-Children who are open to new things will feel more comfortable trying out a novel approach to a problem; they will generate more ideas and resist the urge to settle on easy, tried-andtrue solutions.
+Children who are open to new things will feel more comfortable trying out a novel approach to a problem; they will generate more ideas and resist the urge to settle on easy, tried-and-true solutions.
 This openness allows for more creative problem-solving, as original ideas often come from incorporating new perspectives.